Patriarch of Antioch: Melkite split of 1724

 In 1724, Cyril VI was elected Greek patriarch of Antioch.
 He was viewed as pro-Rome by the patriarch of Constantinople, who refused to recognize the election and appointed another patriarch in his stead.
 Many Melkites continued to acknowledge Cyril's claim to the patriarchate.
 Thus, from 1724, the Greek Church of Antioch divided into the Greek Orthodox Church of Antioch and the Melkite Greek Catholic Church.
 In 1729, Pope Benedict XIII recognized Cyril as the Eastern Catholic patriarch of Antioch and welcomed him and his followers into full communion with the Catholic Church.

 Current patriarchs

-Today, five churches claim the title of patriarch of Antioch; three of these are autonomous Eastern Catholic particular churches in full communion with the pope of Rome.
+Today, five churches claim the title of patriarch of Antioch; three of these are autonomous Eastern Catholic particular churches in full communion with the Pope.
 All five see themselves as part of the Antiochene heritage and claim a right to the Antiochene See through apostolic succession, although none are currently based in the city of Antakya.
 The presence of multiple patriarchs of Antioch, along with their absence from the city itself, highlights the tumultuous history of Christianity in the region.
 This history has been characterized by internal conflicts and persecution, especially following the Islamic conquest.
 As a result, the original Christian population in the territories of the Antiochene patriarchs has been nearly eradicated through assimilation and expulsion, leaving the current Christian community as a small minority.

 The current patriarchs of Antioch are listed below in order of their accession to the post, from earliest to most recent.